rbontekoe/BAWJ/docs/src/chapter3.md

-# 4. Implementing the design
+# 3. Implementing the design

 UNDER DEVELOPMENT!

 ### What you will learn

 ```@contents
-Pages = ["chapter4.md"]
+Pages = ["chapter3.md"]
 ```

-In chapter 3, we saw how the design of the invoicing module.
-In this chapter, we will implement it, the `AppliInvoicing` module.
-Two other modules that will come in the picture are AppliSales and AppliGeneralLedger.
+In chapter 2, we saw how the design of the AppliAR module.
+In this chapter, we will implement it, the `AppliAR(.jl)` module and its sub-modules `Domain(.jl)`, `API(.jl)`, and `Infrastructure(.jl)`.
+Two packages that will come in the picture are AppliSales and AppliGeneralLedger.

-The AppliSales module supplies the orders that the AppliInvoicing needs to create the invoices when the course starts.
-Besides sending and storing the invoices, it also creates the journal entries for the AppliGeneralLedger module.
+The AppliSales package supplies the orders that AppliAR module needs to create the invoices when a course starts.
+Besides sending and storing the invoices, it also creates the journal entries for the AppliGeneralLedger package.

 ## Development environment

 ### Application folder and file structure

-The final folder structure and files for our Julia module [AppliInvoicing.jl](https://github.com/rbontekoe/AppliInvoicing.jl).
+The final folder structure and files for our Julia module [AppliAR.jl](https://github.com/rbontekoe/AppliAR.jl).

 ```
 ᵥ📁AppliInvoicing
    📁 .git
+	 📁 .github
+	ᵥ📁 docs #1
+	    📁 build
+			📁 src
+	   ᵥ📁 stable
-	 📁 assets #1
+	       📁 assets
-	 📁 chapter1 #1
+	       📁 chapter1
-	 📁 chapter2 #1
+			   📁 chapter2
-	 📁 chapter3 #1
+			   📁 chapter3
-	 📁 docs #1
-	 📁 search #1
+			   📁 search
+				 📄 index.html
+			   📄 search_index.js
+			 📄 make.jl
+			 📄 Manifest.toml
+			 📄 Project.toml
   ᵥ📁 src #2
     ᵥ📁 api
-       📄 api.jl
+       📄 Api.jl
-       📄 doc.jl #3
+       📄 spec.jl #3
     ᵥ📁 domain
+       📄 Domain.jl
-       📄 domain.jl
+			 📄 spec.jl #3
     ᵥ📁 infrastructure
        📄 db.jl
        📄 doc.jl #3
-       📄 infrastructure.jl
+       📄 Infrastructure.jl
-     📄 AppliInvoicingl.jl
+     📄 AppliAR.jl
-     📄 test.jl
+     📄 Reporting.jl
   ᵥ📁 test
+		 📄 Manifest.toml #4
+		 📄 Project.toml #4
 		 📄 runtests.jl #4
+   📄 .coveralls.yml
+	 📄 .gitignore
+	 📄 .travis.yml
 	 📄 bank.csv
-	 📄 index.html #1
    📄 LICENCE
    📄 Manifest.toml
    📄 Project.toml  #5
    📄 README.md
-	 📄 search_index.js #1
 ```
-*Figure 1*
+*Fig 1*

-\#1 Folders and files that make up the documentation of [AppliInvoicing.jl](https://www.appligate.nl/AppliInvoicing.jl/).
+\#1 Folders and files that make up the documentation of [AppliAR.jl](https://www.appligate.nl/AppliAR.jl/stable).

 \#2 The application files.
 We use the onion architecture.